Pronovix/gulp/README.md

 ### Configuration

-1. Copy `gulpsettings.js.dist` as `gulpsettings.js` to the Drupal root folder.
+1. Copy `gulpsettings.js.dist` as `gulpsettings.js` to the folder where `Jenkinsfile` resides.
 2. Configure the newly copied `gulpsettings.js`.
 Path can be either relative or absolute.
-See [Gulp src](https://gulpjs.com/docs/en/api/src)'s `cwd` option documentation for further info.
+See [Gulp src](https://gulpjs.com/docs/en/api/src)'s `cwd` option documentation for further information.

 ### gulpsettings.js example